fossas/fossa-cli/docs/integrations/rust.md

 Rust analysis is a simple three step process:

-1. Parse `Cargo.lock` and retrieve information about the full dependency tree and each dependencies resolved version.
+1. Parse `Cargo.lock` and retrieve information about the full dependency tree and each dependency's resolved version.
 2. Read the [root crate](https://doc.rust-lang.org/cargo/reference/manifest.html#the-workspace-section)'s `Cargo.toml` and detect if any "member" crates exist.
-3. Parse all `Cargo.toml` files to retrieve information about which dependencies the user declared.
+3. Parse all `Cargo.toml` files to retrieve information about which dependencies are declared.